nats12/g2i-trivia-game/README.md

 # Welcome To 2020's Best Trivia Game App!

+Responsive for all to enjoy on either desktop or mobile!

 ### How To Play

 - Tap Begin on the home page to start the quiz